Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 In The Query Column.

-Products Category Group-level sequence numbers or for creating Rank List for students based on their obtained marks and so on.
+Products Category Group-level sequence numbers or for creating a Rank List for students based on their obtained marks, and so on.

-Or after filtering the records in the Query the Auto-number field values gone out of sequence.
+Or after filtering the records in the Query, the Auto-number field values are out of sequence.

-Anyway, this requirement was raised by a participant in an MS-Access Users Forum on the Net and nobody (including me) could give a clear-cut solution except for some alternatives.
-I chipped in with a solution of my own, even though I was not happy with that either.
+This requirement was actually raised by a participant in an MS Access Users Forum online.
+No one, including myself, was able to provide a definitive solution, only some alternatives.
+I offered a solution of my own, even though I wasn’t entirely satisfied with it either.

-This made me think again on that topic and did a few trial runs of a few simple methods.
-Finally, I could come up with a Function that can do the trick and I am presenting it here so that you can also use it if you really need it.
+This prompted me to revisit the topic and experiment with a few simple methods.
+Eventually, I developed a function that accomplishes the task, and I’m sharing it here so that you can use it if needed.

 Need Trial and Error Runs.